monocodes/snippets/vim.md

 - x - To paste line above the cursor position
 - X - To delete the world letter by letter (like DEL Key)
 - dd - To delete entire line
-- ndd - To delete n no. of lines from cursor position{Sdd)
+- ndd - To delete n no. of lines from cursor position (Sdd)
 - gg - dG - delete all lines in file (need to be at the beginning of the file)
 - / - To search a word in the file